kajkox/100-redteam-projects/README.md

-My personal attempt at completing "100-redteam-projects", while learning something along the way:)
+# My personal attempt at completing "100-redteam-projects", while learning something along the way:)
 Also here will be my personal thoughts and what i have learned throughout the way.
+Kind of like my personal notes.
 Future me, keep it up

 a socket is an ip address + port, usually. socket objects on the server side should be bound -> start listening -> accept connection